Dr. Andreas Bee

 Clarifying Form

-As Joseph Beuys once said, it is well worthwhile simply to describe what you see, for you thus enter the realm of what the artist is trying to say.
+.
 It is also, he believed, good to intuit what is meant.
 Only in an emergency, or for pedagogical purposes, should you fall back on interpretative tools.
 The importance of this advice _ which is in essence timeless but is only too seldom heeded _ can hardly be overestimated in any discussion of sculptural works.
 As a rule, nothing is more revealing for an eye interested in form than designating the characteristic features of an object; and nothing is more beneficial for visual understanding than comparing or confronting related objects and previous knowledge.
 Providing a formal description of a work of art makes it easier to concentrate on the essentials, for the act of defining by means of words and thoughts enables us to reconstruct the creative process itself, where the particular twist given to form and contents has occurred.
 Thus, the first question with respect to any work of art is a question of form.
 There can be no insight into an artwork's substance unless we have clarified the form.
 Only by turning to form can we succeed in cultivating our own discerning eye; only thus do we foster the development of an organ that mediates the energy contained in the work of art.
 In fact, this organ constitutes the art work in the first place, in all its complexity.
 Allow me to demonstrate my point: If you consider a particular work by Christoph Mancke more closely, then you will see how the subdued movement in the contours and edges, the gentle undulations of the surface, and the elasticity that offsets the brittle qualities of the material are of special significance to the overall form.
 These features, which could be described more closely in myriad ways, ultimately combine to form a general impression in which the virtual dynamism of the three-dimensional form is of prime importance.
 However constrained this dynamism may at first glance seem to be, it is ultimately the vanishing point of all motion, the magnet which attracts all forms.
 In Mancke's case, dynamism implies a balancing act at the boundary between divergent formal laws, a perpetual oscillation between organic and inorganic laws of growth.
 Such dynamism is unlike anything we are familiar with, and yet at the same time has absorbed everything comparable within it.
 In a certain sense, then, the sculpture made in 1989 is typical of an entire group of works, for if we study most of his other sculptures we will essentially receive an impression that is similar to the effect given in this individual case.
 The formal balance between stereometric presence and organic corporeality, which at first glance appears obvious, ultimately shifts in favour of an organic principle of form in the majority of Mancke's works.
 For sooner or later, the sculptures shed everything having to do with distance and anonymity, thus relinquishing the indifference characteristic of geometric forms.
 In the end, Mancke's sculptures transpire to be energy-charged entities with specific individual qualities.

 In other words, the sculptures, be it as individual works, as pairs or as groups, thus have an effect which derives its crucial strength from the tension between anthropomorphic and abstract elements.
 This subtle and intricately interlinked mixture of geometrical and evocative forms is hard to describe in our usual language; our vocabulary is simply incapable of keeping pace with the rich variety of these forms.
 We can at best more or less define the basic theme involved.
 The movement in the surface, although barely discernible, has a strong visual effect; the forms, with their otherwise clear contours, have been shifted and gently rotated, changes that are unmistakable references to the unpretentious animation that distinguishes all of Mancke's works, and to the sense of almost corporeal liveliness that the sculptures convey to the observer.